shelajev/catalog-service-node-with-ai/README.md

-# Container-supported development demo

-This repo provides a project to help demonstrate the idea of "container-supported development"... using containers to enhance developer productivity, even if the main app itself is _not_ in a container.
+# Catalog Service - Node

+This repo is a demo project that demonstrates all of Docker's services in a single project.
+Specifically, it includes the following:

+- A containerized development environment (in a few varieties of setup)
+- Integration testing with Testcontainers
+- Building in GitHub Actions with Docker Build Cloud

 ## Trying it out